 928 – A mint was recorded as being at ‘Haestingaceastre’.
 It was established by King Athelstan (king 924-39), showing that the town was a notable trading centre.
 The first surviving coins bearing the town’s name date from 985-991.
 There were five mint operators in 1017-23, a time of economic boom.
 Minting was discontinued at the end of the reign of King Stephen (1135-54).

-1011 – The Anglo-Saxon Chronicle says that in this year the Vikings over-ran all Kent, Sussex, Surrey and ‘Haestingas’, showing that the Hastings area was still a significant and semi-independent locality.
+1011 – The Anglo-Saxon Chronicle said that by this year the Vikings had over-ran much of southern England, including all Kent, Sussex, Surrey and ‘Haestingas’, showing that the Hastings area was still a significant and semi-independent locality.

 1050s – The five ports of Hastings, Romney, Hythe, Dover and Sandwich started working together because of their shared economic interests in fishing and trade, and because the Crown occasionally needed them to provide vessels for cross-Channel communications and for naval services.
 In the 12th century, when they were a more organised group, they become known as the Cinque Ports (‘Cinque’ is pronounced ‘sink’).
 ‘Hastingaport’ is named on coins dated 1050.

 1066 Sept 25 – King Harold’s army defeated the Vikings at the Battle of Stamford Bridge, near York, after marching there quickly from the south.
-But on the 28th the French, under William, Duke of Normandy, invaded England, landing on the coast between Pevensey and Bulverhythe.
+But on the 28th the French, under William, Duke of Normandy, invaded England, landing on the coast, probably between eastward of Cooden.
+(It is often said they landed at Pevensey, but this would have required a 26 mile march round the boggy Pevensey Levels inlet; Pevensey Castle was probably the only known landmark, and vessels would have been instructed to land to the east of it once it was sighted.)
 The Normans owned much land in Sussex at this time.
 William took over Hastings as his base, immediately erecting a pre-fabricated wooden fort, which had a motte and bailey.
 This was either on top of the West Hill, or on lower ground, now submerged, to the south of the West Hill, where the Castle Rocks are today.
 This was the first Norman castle to be built in Britain.
 In the Bayeux Tapestry William appears to be burning the existing town.
 Harold marched back south, meeting William on 13 October to try to negotiate a settlement, but this failed.

 1066 Oct 14 – William won the Battle of Hastings, which took place six miles north-westerly inland from the port.
 He was crowned King of England in Westminster Abbey on 25 December.